CS 726: Advanced Machine Learning (Spring 2025)

 Reading List

-Primary text books
+Primary text books for part of the course

 Probabilistic Graphical Models: Principles and Techniques, by Daphne Koller and Nir Friedman, MIT Press, 2009.